 - The bibliographic requirements outlined in the Referencing section of the Author Guidelines are adhered to.

-- If submitting to a peer-reviewed section of the journal, the instructions in Ensuring a Blind Review (see JIL Submission Guidelines below) have been followed.
+- If submitting to a peer-reviewed section of the journal, the instructions in Ensuring an Anonymous Review (see JIL Submission Guidelines below) have been followed.

 The Journal of Information Literacy seeks innovative and challenging research articles and project reports which push the boundaries of information literacy thinking in theory, practice and method, and which aim to develop deep and critical understandings of the role, contribution and impact of information literacies in everyday contexts, education and the workplace.

 Notes for authors of peer-reviewed papers